Emilia Vancini playing at San Lorenzo Auditorium, Cento (Fe)

 I was born in Cento, a small town near Bologna, in Northern Italy.
 At home my mother and sister played the piano and I also started taking piano lessons when I was seven years old.
 I loved listening to classical music, at 10 I had already built up a considerable classical record collection.

 My two brothers and my sister contributed greatly to my musical education.
 The record player was always on.
 Each one of them had their favourite style: British and American pop, blues, rock, Italian pop music....
 I spent my youth listening to this music and singing it.
+I had a wonderful piano teacher: Maria Teresa Marescalchi Ferioli.
+She stimulated me to study regularly and to prepare for the exams at the music academies near Cento.
 As a teen-ager I took my Music Theory Exam at the Conservatory "Giovan Battista Martini" in Bologna and I started studying for my Grade 8 piano exam (Esame di quinto anno, equivalent to Grade 8 in the UK) which I took at the Conservatory "Orazio Vecchi" in Modena.

 But nothing ever gave me more joy than singing.
 I gave my first performance as a singer with the Prosecco Blues Band in my native Cento.
 The audience's warm reception made me feel that singing was my calling.
 Yet I didn't dare to declare myself a singer.
 Practicing music as a hobby and finding myself a "real" job seemed to be much more sensible.
 Having always loved to study foreign languages, I decided to go to London, where I studied English and I worked for three years.
 Later I moved on to Berlin, where I spent one year working and studying German.
 While staying abroad I kept the music going by singing with various choirs: the London Ripieno Society and the Square Singers of St. James's in London and the choir of the Kaiser Wilhelm Gedächtniskirche in Berlin.